Understanding the NFPA Emergency Exit Door Requirements - Inspect Point

 • Buildings that do have a sprinkler system should have a maximum travel distance to an exit under 200 feet.

 Depending on a building’s number of occupants, there may be additional requirements.
-This can include a limitation on dead-end corridors and common pathways required to access an emergency exit.
-This decreases the chance for physical harm caused by confusion or by chaos induced by emergency exiting.
+This may include limitations on dead-end corridors and common pathways required to access an emergency exit.
+This decreases the chance for physical harm caused by confusion or chaos induced by emergency exiting.

 obstructions to means of egress